Everything you need to know about Time to Read

 Reading is something you can do anytime, anywhere - whether it's on the bus to school, waiting at the dentist or while dinner is cooking.
 You could try incorporating reading into different parts of the day.
 It doesn't always have to be part of a night-time routine.

 Reading as often as you can can be a chance to bond as a family and an opportunity to unwind and settle your children after a busy day.

 My children don't enjoy the books I read as a child.
 Where can I find recommendations for new books?

-We're passionate about making sure kids get to read the books that engage them.
 If you've not quite found the right book for your child yet, take a look at our Bookfinder.
 We have recommendations for every age and interest and we review the best new children's books to make finding something to read as easy as possible for you.

 You'll also find lots of great books to choose from at your local library, and your librarian will be able to help point you and your child in the right direction.